Uranus XXVIII

-S/2025 U 1 is a small moon of Uranus, with an estimated diameter between 8 and 10 km.
+Uranus XXVIII (previously known as S/2025 U 1) is a small moon of Uranus, with an estimated diameter between 8 and 10 km.
 It was the 29th moon identified in the Uranian system.
 The discovery was announced in August 2025 by a team of astronomers led by Maryame El Moutamid, who found the moon in James Webb Space Telescope NIRCam images taken on 2 February 2025.
 (Note: The NIRCam discovery observations consisted of ten consecutive near-infrared images, each with 40-minute-long exposure times.)

 The moon orbits about 57844 km from the center of Uranus (between the orbits of Ophelia and Bianca) with an orbital period of 0.402 d.
 Like the other inner moons of Uranus, it follows a nearly circular orbit along Uranus's equatorial plane.
 Due to its small size, it appears extremely faint with a near-infrared (H-band) apparent magnitude of 25.5—too faint to be seen by the Hubble Space Telescope and the Voyager 2 spacecraft.

 Name

-S/2025 U 1 is the provisional designation of this unnamed moon.
+Uranus XXVIII (or Uranus 28 (Note: The Roman numeral designation does not reflect the chronological order of the moon's discovery or announcement.
+For example, S/2023 U 1 was the 28th Uranian moon discovered chronologically, but the Roman numeral designation Uranus XXVIII (28) was instead given to S/2025 U 1, which was discovered later.)) is the permanent Roman numeral designation of this unnamed moon, given by the International Astronomical Union (IAU) Minor Planet Center on 24 March 2026.
+Previously, it was known as S/2025 U 1, the temporary provisional designation given when it was announced.
 By convention, the moons of Uranus are named after characters from the plays of William Shakespeare and Alexander Pope.
-A proper name will be given once it is approved by the International Astronomical Union.
-Co-discoverer Mark R. Showalter has stated in a 2025 New Scientist article that "there have been discussions [of a name for S/2025 U 1] but no shortlist as yet."
+A proper name will be given once it is approved by the IAU.
+Co-discoverer Mark R. Showalter has stated in a 2025 New Scientist article that "there have been discussions [of a name for the moon] but no shortlist as yet."